GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 ```

 <a name="example_file">
-Next, create `$site_path/etc/replication.config` as a Git-style config
+Next, create `$site_path/etc/@PLUGIN@.config` as a Git-style config
-file, for example to replicate in parallel to four different hosts:</a>
+file, for example to replicate in parallel from four different hosts:</a>

 ```
   [remote "host-one"]